1. If multiple clubs (or hotels) apply for additional entitlements within a capped area, how will the entitlements be distributed?

-As previously communicated, venue operators are guaranteed to be offered up to the number of entitlements held on 7 July 2017.
-Allocation of any additional entitlements over and above this number is not guaranteed and is subject to availability, taking into account regional caps and municipal limits and the priority of allocation detailed on the Department’s website.
+In accordance with the Minister’s allocation and transfer rules published in the Victorian Government Gazette on 20 December 2017 (Third Rules), incumbent venue operators are guaranteed to be offered up to the number of entitlements held on 7 July 2017.
+Allocation of any additional entitlements over and above this number is not guaranteed and is subject to availability, taking into account regional caps and municipal limits and the priority of allocation detailed in Rule 8 of the Third Rules.

-3. Do New Entrants require a Venue Operator’s Licence (VOL)?
+2. Do new entrants require a Venue Operator’s Licence (VOL)?

-New entrants do not have to hold a valid Venue Operator's Licence (VOL) in order to participate in the initial stages of the allocation process.
-The only requirement for participation is that new entrants lodge an expression of interest in accordance with the process communicated by government.
-If a new entrant has lodged a valid EOI form by 3 November 2017, they will be eligible to receive the Minister's pre-offer letter and subsequently the Minister's formal offer in relation to new entitlements.
+New entrants did not have to hold a valid Venue Operator's Licence (VOL) in order to participate in the initial stages of the allocation process.
+The only requirement for participation is that new entrants had to lodge an expression of interest in accordance with the process communicated by government.
+If a new entrant lodged a valid EOI form by 3 November 2017, they were eligible to receive the Minister's pre-offer letter and subsequently the Minister's formal offer to apply for new entitlements.

-However, a new entrant must have a valid VOL in place in order to be able to respond to the Minister's offer and execute the Deed Poll.
-It is currently intended that a response to the Minister's offer will be required by the end of February 2018.
+However, a new entrant must have a valid VOL in place in order to submit an application for new entitlements and execute the Deed Poll.
+Applications must be submitted by 28 February 2018.
 Under the Gambling Regulation Act 2003, entitlements cannot be allocated to an entity that does not have a VOL.

-4. Do New Entrants have to have an approved venue by the Minister’s Offer date to be able to purchase new entitlements?
+3. Do new entrants have to have an approved venue by the Minister’s Offer to Apply date to be able to purchase new entitlements?

-No, a New Entrant does not have to have an approved venue by the date of the Minister’s Offer to be eligible to participate in the process.
+No, a new entrant does not have to have an approved venue by the date of the Minister’s Offer to apply to be eligible to participate in the process.

-5. If a venue has not been approved, does the New Entrant still have to pay for the entitlements?
+4. If a venue has not been approved, does the new entrant still have to pay for the entitlements?
 Or, can they transfer to an alternative Local Government Area (LGA)?

-If you accept the Minister’s offer by signing the Deed Poll you are legally bound to purchase the nominated number of entitlements if allocated, regardless of whether you have an approved venue to operate these entitlements.
+If you submit an application for new entitlements, by signing the Deed Poll you are legally bound to purchase the nominated number of entitlements if allocated, regardless of whether you have an approved venue to operate these entitlements.

-If, once you start operating gaming machines under new entitlements, the characteristics of your venue are significantly different to those indicated in your EOI form, the price of your new entitlements may be adjusted.
+If, once you start operating gaming machines under new entitlements, the characteristics of your venue are significantly different to those indicated in your EOI form, the price of your new entitlements may be adjusted in accordance with the Entitlement-Related Payment Agreement, a draft of which can be downloaded from the department’s website.

 Yes, the relevant clauses in the Gambling Regulation Act 2003 will continue to apply (whereby the entitlements are forfeited to the State if not operated within 6 months of allocation or a period extended under section 3.4A.25 of the Act).

-The timelines described in response to Question 3 are considered sufficient to secure a VOL. The Gaming Machine Allocation Project team are working closely with the VCGLR and will monitor the applications that have been submitted and their progress.
+The Minister’s Offer to Apply timelines are considered sufficient to secure a VOL. The Gaming Machine Allocation Project team are working closely with the VCGLR and will monitor the applications that have been submitted and their progress.

-You will be required to pay a deposit for every entitlement you nominate when accepting the Minister’s offer (estimated end of February 2018).
-This includes any additional entitlements you nominate over the number of entitlements held on 7 July 2017.
-However, if you are not allocated the additional entitlements, the deposit paid for these entitlements will be refunded to you.
+In accordance with the Third Rules, you are required to pay a deposit for every entitlement you nominate when submitting an application for new entitlements (by 28 February 2018).
+This includes any additional entitlements you nominate over the number of entitlements held on 7 July 2017, and entitlements for a proposed venue.
+However, if you are not allocated the additional entitlements or entitlements for a proposed venue, the deposit paid for these entitlements will be refunded to you.

-For example, if you held 30 club entitlements on 7 July 2017 and nominate to purchase 30 entitlements, you will have to pay 2.5% of 30*(price per entitlement).
-If, for example, you nominate to purchase 40 entitlements you will need to pay 2.5% of 40*(price per entitlement).
-However, if you are only allocated 30 entitlements (as you are only guaranteed 30), you will be refunded the deposit paid for the extra 10 entitlements.
+For example, if a club held 30 club entitlements on 7 July 2017 and nominates to purchase 30 entitlements, the club will have to pay 2.5% of 30*(price per entitlement).
+If, for example, the club nominates to purchase 40 entitlements the club will need to pay 2.5% of 40*(price per entitlement).
+However, if the club is only allocated 30 entitlements (as the club is only guaranteed 30), it will be refunded the deposit paid for the extra 10 entitlements.

 The amount of deposit payable is as follows:

-- hotels – 5 per cent of the entitlement price, payable in February 2018
+- hotels - 5 per cent of the entitlement prices, payable by February 2018.

 - clubs - 2.5 per cent payable in February 2019